Manjula08102003/DevRevai/README.md

 ->Select the dev org to install the snap-in, confirm installation and click Deploy snap-in.

 ->Go to the Discussions tab and enter /sync <URL>.

+HOW TO USE

+->Importing articles for the first time

+->Refresh this page to activate the /sync command.

+->Type the command /sync <URL> in the snap-in discussions tab on the right.
+Replace <URL> with the actual URL without the brackets.